R4yL-dev/dotfiles/README.md

 - **Auto-coloring**: Enabled for all git commands
 - **Default branch**: `main`
 - **Reconfigurable**: Run `./setup-git.sh` anytime to update your configuration

+### Essential Tools

+Optional installation of frequently used tools:
+- **neovim**: Modern, extensible text editor
+- **tldr**: Simplified man pages with practical examples
+- **jq**: Command-line JSON processor
+- **curl**: Tool for transferring data with URLs

+These tools are offered during installation - accept to install all, decline to skip.

 ## 🎨 Customization